CNugteren/CLBlast/README.md

 To-do list before release of version 1.0
 -------------

-- Increase the functionality:
-  * Support all routines supported by clBLAS
+- Support all routines supported by clBLAS
-  * Allow the user control over events and synchronization
+- Allow the user control over events and synchronization
-  * Add half-precision routines (e.g. HGEMM)
+- Add half-precision routines (e.g. HGEMM)
-- Improve host performance:
-  * Allow initialization to pre-compile kernels and store to disk
-- Improve device performance:
-  * Tune for a wider range of devices
-  * Allow users to define custom tuned parameters
-- Improve the performance comparisons:
-  * Enable comparison against optionally: ViennaCL, cuBLAS, MAGMA OpenCL
-- Further reduce the likelihood of crashes:
-  * Add checks for proper command-line arguments in the tuner, tester and client
+- Enable correctness and performance testing against a CPU-based BLAS library
-  * Test in multi-threaded environments
+- Test in multi-threaded environments